 Cold cups, lids and straws

 ● For cold cups and straws - look for compostable PLA lined paper cup options.
-The best option is actually large single-walled coffee cups.
 Clear PLA cold cups are also available as the next best option.
 Match either of these with a PLA lid.
 For straws, wheat/rye or paper is a good option (today's good quality paper straws hold up well in drinks), but we suggest only including a straw when necessary.

 Reducing to save money and waste